Open to adults and mature youth.

 📖 The weekly intergenerational Bible study via Zoom usually takes place on Thursdays at 7:30 PM.
+It is on a summer break and will resume in September.

 The study by Stephen Nichols of Ligonier Ministries, called Christianity and Liberalism, explores the life and works of J. Gresham Machen and uses them as a guide for how the church has faced the 'present emergency' in every age and what we, as the church today, need to do to 'contend for the faith.'